905timur/FileCorruptor/README.md

 ### Running the Script
 1. Clone or download this repository.
 2. Open a PowerShell terminal and navigate to the script's directory.
-3. Run the script using the following command:
+3. Run the script by executing the .bat or using the following command:
    ```powershell
    .\file_corruptor.ps1